Thomson-Mayengbam/codequotient/README.md

-This code is for code qoutient training exercise
+This repo is for code qoutient training exercise